 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 45 minutes.
 Punch dough down.
 Cover and refrigerate for 2 hours.

-- Turn dough onto a lightly floured surface; roll into a 15-in. x 10-in. rectangle.
+- Turn dough onto a lightly floured surface; roll into a 15x10-in. rectangle.
 In a small bowl, beat cold butter until softened but still cold.
 Spread dough with a fourth of the butter.
 Fold dough into thirds, starting with a short side.
 Turn dough a quarter turn.
 Repeat rolling, buttering and folding three times.
-Wrap in plastic wrap.
+Wrap in plastic.
 Refrigerate overnight.

 - On a floured surface, roll dough into a 14-in. square.
 With a sharp knife, cut into quarters.
 Cut each quarter diagonally in half, forming two triangles.
 Roll up triangles from the wide end; place with pointed end down 2 in. apart on a greased baking sheet.
 Curve ends to form a crescent shape.
 Cover and refrigerate for 20 minutes.